ZINE

 Preface:

-In a series of essays in partnership with Squarespace, we’ll make sense of our relationship with reality and how culture is made.
+In a series of essays in partnership with Squarespace, we’re making sense of our relationship with reality and how culture is constructed.

-Literally make anything real and ZINE will get you started with -10% off any site.
+Literally make anything real with -10% off any site.
 I’ve been using Squarespace for 15 years, and cannot recommend them enough.

 Build a better reality, then charge admission.
 With member-only areas, e-commerce and content monetization, create your space away from the noise.
 Decide a price and monetize products, services, courses, or any exclusive content.
 Make, sell, repeat.
 Fund your preferred future.
 No design experience required.
 Just the will to make something real.